Follow-Up Tests

 • duleg – whether to consider groups of sites (FALSE; default) or not (TRUE).
 Argument name is an abbreviation of Dufrêne & Legendre (1997), who only considered indicators of individual sites.
 If duleg = TRUE, this conducts the classical ISA that they originally proposed.

-• restcomb – a vector of integers that restricts attention to groups of sites that make ecological sense to the analyst.
+• restcomb – a vector of integers that restricts attention to combinations of groups that make ecological sense to the analyst.
 Not applicable if doing a classical ISA.
+Conduct analysis using all groups (default settings for duleg, min.order, and max.order), and view the resulting object to find the integer associated with each combination of groups.

 • min.order – minimum number of sites (i.e., levels of a factor) to include in groups of sites.
 Default is 1 (i.e., individual sites can be their own groups).